What to Expect From a Personal Trainer and Nutritionist?

 Are These Dangerous Exercises?

-I recently read an article where the author posted a few photos taken in a gym and asked are these dangerous exercises.
-What amazes me is that this article and others like it are not only written by random bloggers who are self-proclaimed fitness experts, but are also published on[…]
+I recently read an article where the author posted a few photos taken in a gym and asked “Are these dangerous exercises?”
+What amazes me is that this article and others like it are not just written by random bloggers who are self-proclaimed fitness experts, but are also published on[…]

 Read More »